 Maria Skłodowska Curie

-Nope, she’s not French, she’s Polish – and she is so very loved by the Poles.
+Nope, she’s not French, she’s Polish – and Poles love her just as much as she loved Polonium.

 Born in 1867 in Warsaw and responsible for some of the most ground-breaking research in radioactivity.
 She was the first woman to win a Nobel Peace Prize, the first and only woman to win two Nobel Peace Prizes and the only person to win a Nobel Prize in two different fields.